stefpetrov/stefpetrov/README.md

 - 🌱 I have more than 1 year experience with JavaScript, HTML & CSS
 - 🌱 I’m currently learning React
-- 🔭 I’m currently working on React projects
+- 🔭 I’m currently improving my web development skills
 - 📫 How to reach me: https://www.linkedin.com/in/stefpetrov